How can non-Czech EU citizens obtain an Emergency Travel Document?

 • Valid for a single journey only (usually back to the EU or to your country of residence)

-• Issued by an EU consulate, often in coordination with your national authorities
+• Issued by an EU Embassy or Identità, often in coordination with your national authorities